The 10 Worst U.S. Cities for a Weekend Getaway

 You can still visit these destinations with some careful planning, especially if you rack up points and rewards with any of these top travel credit cards.

-Just plan to visit during the off-season, make reservations as far in advance as possible, and don’t expect to do it all.
+Just plan to visit during the off-season, make reservations as far in advance as possible, and don’t expect to do it all if you only have a few days.

 As an alternative, consider visiting the cities within a 30-minute drive to any of these locations.
-You’ll likely get similar weather and proximity to the same attractions, but with lower prices, nicer people, and fewer crowds.
+You’ll likely get similar weather and proximity to the same attractions, but with lower prices and fewer crowds.

 Easy-to-Earn Unlimited Rewards